grcasey/python_projects/neural_networks_mnist/README.md

 #### RNN - LSTM
 Recurrent Neural Networks, or RNN, were designed to work with sequential data.
 Sequence problems may come in many different forms.
 For example, we can think of one dimension of an image being a time step, and another a feature.
-Thus, for each image in MNIST with width and height of 28x28 we can assume it has 28 time steps with 28 features in each of them.
+Thus, for each image in MNIST with width and height of 28x28 we can assume it has 28 time steps with 28 features within each of them.
 To deal with exploding and vanishing gradient problems - the common problems for traditional RNN models, the Long Short-Term Memory, or LSTM, network is perhaps the most useful approach.
-Thus, the second deep learning model for MNIST data analysis in our case is LSTM.
+Thus, the second deep learning model for MNIST data analysis in my case is LSTM.

 ### Architecture
 #### CNN
 The good thing is that MNIST dataset is well known and there are many approaches are published in the web.
 A quick search among publications allowed me to locate a paper by [Sabour, Frosst & Hinton (2017)](https://arxiv.org/pdf/1710.09829.pdf).
 In the paper, authors discuss a new approach to CNN architecture based on concept of a capsule - a group of neurons with activity vector as instantiation parameters of a specific entity (object or its part).
-An aside note for curious mind: capsules at one level make predictions via transformation matrices for instantiation parameters of higher level capsules, with multiple predictions aligned the system activates a higher-level capsule.
+Aside note for curious mind: capsules at one level make predictions via transformation matrices for instantiation parameters of higher level capsules, with multiple predictions aligned the system activates a higher-level capsule.
 Very interesting reading - highly recommended.
 The baseline model the authors mentioned is a standart CNN with 3 convolutional layers: 256x256x128 with 5x5 kernels and stride of 1.
-The last convolutional layer is followed by one fully connected layer of size 328 (small discrepancy with the paper that describes two fully connected layers).
+The last convolutional layer is followed by one fully connected layer of size 328 (small discrepancy with the paper in my case such that the authors describe two fully connected layers).
 The last fully connected layer is connected with dropout to a 10 class softmax layer with cross entropy loss.
 The model is trained with use of Adam optimizer.
-This model is designed to achieve the best performance on MNIST dataset, thus
-its architecture was used for my current project.
+This model is designed to achieve the best performance on MNIST dataset, thus its architecture was used for my current project.

 #### LSTM
-I didn't find any specific papers delivering a tuned architecture for LSTM model to perform well on MNIST.
+I didn't find any specific papers delivering a 'ready-to-use' architecture for LSTM model to perform well on MNIST.
 I had more flexibility "to try, fail and learn" within limited time frame.
 I have started with very basic LSTM model with one LSTM layer and 50 memory units.
 The accuracy and loss function could be improved.
 So, the latest version of my LSTM has 4 LSTM layers with 250 memory units.
 I also included an output layer with 10 neurons.
 Because it's a classification problem, I use a softmax function as an output layer to allow for separate probabilities for each of ten digits.